 Peel the potatoes and rinse.
-Chop into 2 inch chunks.
-Place in a large pot of water covering the potatoes completely.
-Bring to a boil and boil for 15-20 minutes until the potatoes are fork tender.
+Chop into 2-inch chunks.
+Place in a large pot of water with enough water to cover the potatoes completely.
+Bring to a boil and boil potatoes for 15-20 minutes until the potatoes are fork-tender.
 Drain the water.

 Using a potato masher start to mash the potatoes.
-Once about halfway mashed add the greek yogurt, butter (cut into cubes), half and half and salt.
-Continuing mashing and mixing until you have a smooth consistency and no large chunks remaining.
+Once about halfway mashed add the Greek yogurt, butter (cut into cubes), half and half, and salt.
+Continue mashing and mixing until you have a smooth consistency and no large chunks remaining.
 Here is where I would add in any add-ins like fresh herbs and roasted garlic.

 Season the potatoes with salt and pepper to taste.
-Serve and enjoy!
+Serve and enjoy your creamy mashed potatoes.

 What to serve with this recipe?

 These Greek yogurt mashed potatoes go great with anything.
-Serve them with Holiday Stuffing for Thanksgiving, with a grilled ribeye for a date night in or with Air Fryer Breaded Pork Tenderloin for a quick weeknight meal.
+Serve them with Holiday Stuffing for Thanksgiving, with a grilled ribeye for a date night in, or with Air Fryer Breaded Pork Tenderloin for a quick weeknight meal.
 These potatoes are definitely one of my favorite side dishes that can be altered in so many ways.

-What is a serving size for these potatoes?
+What is the serving size for these potatoes?

-Nutrition facts are a estimate.
+Nutrition facts are an estimate.
 As always, for the most accurate measurement per serving weigh your final dish and divide by the serving amount.

-This recipes makes 12 servings.
+This recipe makes 12 servings.
 The size is approximately 170 grams per serving.